 Q: Does the National Film and Television School provide accommodation for its students?

 A: No, we do not currently offer our students halls of residency or accommodation, nor do we vet accommodation available locally; it is the responsibility of the student to find their own.
-The Registry department provide an accommodation newsletter to help assist our students in finding a place.
-Students generally house and flat-share in Beaconsfield, High Wycombe or London and we estimate maintenance fees (rent, travel, food etc.) to be in the region of £10,000 per year.
+The Registry department invite you to join an accommodation page to help assist students in finding a place.
+Students generally house and flat-share in Beaconsfield, High Wycombe and surrounding areas or London and we estimate maintenance costs (rent, travel, food etc.) to be in the region of £10,000 per year.

 Q: Does the National Film and Television School offer Online or Distance Learning?

-That said the School does offer two FREE introductory courses via Futurelearn.
-See: www.futurelearn.com/partners/national-film-and-television-school
+We also offer two FREE introductory courses via Futurelearn.

 Q: Will I be able to work part-time?

 A: It depends on your work schedule.
 Some students do manage to work part-time locally; however, during busy production periods, evening and weekend attendance can be necessary, which makes working difficult.